hive-engine/steemsmartcontracts-wiki/JSON-RPC-server.md

 }
 ```

-**findOneInTable(query)**: get the object that matches the query from the table of the specified contract
+**findOne(query)**: get the object that matches the query from the table of the specified contract

 Command:

 ```
 {
     "jsonrpc": "2.0",
-    "method": "findOneInTable",
+    "method": "findOne",
     "params": {
         "contract": "CONTRACT_NAME",
         "table": "TABLE_NAME",